“Welcome to the Unknown, boys ...

 Trivia: The design of the dog that terrorizes the brothers in this episode was inspired by an old illustration from Hans Christian Anderson's story The Tinderbox.

-Trivia: In a proposed version of the intro shown in episode one, Enoch could be seen in human form coming to Pottsfield.
-The idea was that he would be a drifter who would come to Pottsfield in order to take over the town and create a death cult.
+Trivia: In a proposed version of the intro, Enoch could be seen in human form coming to Pottsfield.
+The idea was that he was a drifter who came to Pottsfield in order to take over the town and create a death cult.

 Trivia: The Edelwood tree seen in this episode is supposed to represent the final resting place of the people inside the Dark Tavern.
 Originally, it was supposed to mark the grave of Civil War soldiers who had fallen asleep under it.